OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadNrcsAwdb/ReadNrcsAwdb.md

 (see the [NRCS AWDB Datastore Appendix](../../datastore-ref/NRCS-AWDB/NRCS-AWDB.md)), including SNOTEL and Snow Course data and other data.
 Data from other sources is available within the NRCS naming convention.

+As of TSTool 15.3.0, the `NrcsAwdb` datastore configuration included with TSTool uses the REST API and the `NrcsAwdbSoap` datastore uses the older SOAP API.
+Prior to version 15.3.0, the `NrcsAwdb` datastore used the SOAP API.
+The SOAP API will be decommissioned by the NRCS in the future and features will be removed from TSTool.

 The NRCS AWDB web service allows station lists to be filtered, both as a convenience and to ensure reasonable web service performance.